unfoldml/ms-graph-api/ms-azure-api/README.md

 ## Introduction

-This library provides the client interface (under the `MSAzureAPI` namespace).
+This library provides the client interface to the MS Azure API (under the `MSAzureAPI` namespace).

 Authentication can be implemented with the `ms-auth` library.